Memorable Manitobans: Chester David Stovel (1870-1937)

-On 9 October 1895, he married Isabel Hughena McIntyre (1870-1943), daughter of Hugh McIntyre of Perth, Ontario, and sister of J. F. McIntyre, D. L. McIntyre, and W. A. McIntyre.
-They had five children: Albert Lloyd Stovel (1896-1969, husband of Dorothy Glennie), Marjorie Isabel Stovel (1898-?, wife of D. A. Macdonald), Ethel Elizabeth Stovel (1900-?, wife of Severt H. Petterson), Harry Chester Stovel (1902-1995, husband of Edith Lenore Hardie, son-in-law of H. J. Hardie), and Elinor Campbell Stovel (1909-1948, wife of Eric N. Meyer).
+On 9 October 1895, he married Isabel Hughena McIntyre (1870-1943), daughter of Hugh McIntyre of Perth, Ontario, and sister of John Finlay McIntyre, Duncan Lloyd McIntyre, and William Albert McIntyre.
+They had five children: Albert Lloyd Stovel (1896-1969, husband of Dorothy Glennie), Marjorie Isabel Stovel (1898-?, wife of D. A. Macdonald), Ethel Elizabeth Stovel (1900-?, wife of Severt H. Petterson), Harry Chester Stovel (1902-1995, husband of Edith Lenore Hardie, son-in-law of Herbert James Hardie), and Elinor Campbell Stovel (1909-1948, wife of Eric N. Meyer).
 The family lived at 6 Ruskin Row.
-He was a member of the St. Charles Country Club, Pine Ridge Golf Club, Elmhurst Golf Club, Motor Country Club, First Baptist Church, IOOF, IOF, and AOUW.
+He was a member of the St. Charles Country Club, Pine Ridge Golf Club, Elmhurst Golf and Country Club, Motor Country Club, First Baptist Church, IOOF, IOF, and AOUW.

-He died of a heart attack at Minneapolis, Minnesota while visiting his daughter, on 19 December 1937.
+He died of a heart attack at Minneapolis, Minnesota on 19 December 1937 while visiting his daughter.
 His body was returned to Winnipeg for burial in the Elmwood Cemetery.

 Birth and marriage registrations, Manitoba Vital Statistics.